 Interested in becoming an archivist?
 An archivist preserves, describes, and makes available records that are deemed to have continuing importance.

-Check out some items that archivists working at the Bush Presidential Library have found.
+Check out some items that archivists working at the George W. Bush Presidential Library have located.
 These include President George W. Bush’s handwritten remarks on September 11, 2001; letters from U2 singer Bono; sketches by clothing designer Oscar de la Renta for the gown Mrs. Laura Bush wore at the State Dinner in honor of Queen Elizabeth II; the letter from U.S. Supreme Court Justice Sandra Day O’Connor announcing her retirement; and maps that depict damage caused by Hurricane Katrina.
 Note the red “The President Has Seen” stamp at the top of each document.

 Ever dreamed of playing baseball at the White House?
 Tee Ball on the South Lawn was an annual event that began in April 2001 and featured teams from across the Washington D.C. region.
 Check out the games, rare photographs, and interesting facts.